rangapin/richard_portfolio/data/authors/default.md

 In 2019, I registered for <a href="https://www.lewagon.com/">Le Wagon</a> in Bali, Indonesia, a reputed coding Bootcamp, and in 2020, I obtained a BSc in Web Development from <a href="https://en.unistra.fr/"> the University Of Strasbourg</a>, in France.

-Currently, I am learning about this ancient language called PHP.
-I am also really interrested to learn more about PHP frameworks in the future.
+Currently, I am learning about information security.
+I am also really interrested to learn more about Python in the future.

-When I am not brainstorming back-end applications or designing websites, I love to spend my time Freediving in the most beautiful destinations on the planet.
+When I am not studying for tech certs, I love to spend my time Freediving in the most beautiful destinations on the planet.

 See you guys in the blue^^